ondovj/serving_size_modeling/README.md

 After some initial analysis, there were two types of serving size, and one subset of the data was isolated, so the remainder of the project was performed only on foods that have serving sizes in grams.

 The next step was to properly clean the data, which was the bulk of the work in this project.
 Despite having legal standards for labeling practices, there is still much variation between food labels, and many nutrition declarations can be optional in certain cases, leading to many null values in the data.
-Utilizing the FDA guidelines, and the contextual information of the foods, much of the missing data was able to be imputed.
+Utilizing the FDA guidelines, and the contextual information of the foods, much of the missing data was able to be imputed<sup>4<sup>.

 After the cleaning, additional EDA was performed to determine some of the possible connections between the nutrition features and the serving size target.